Why You Won’t Be Judged About Your OCD in Therapy

 What if a therapist thinks I’m crazy?

-What if I think about harming others?
+What if I think about harming myself or others?

 However, there is successful treatment for OCD, and the thoughts OCD gives you are not reflective of your character as a person.
-If you seek treatment, you could end the cycle of obsessions and compulsions and regain control over your life.That’s why it’s important to discuss your experience with a therapist that specializes in the treatment of OCD.
-In fact, it is unlikely that a therapist who treats OCD will be surprised by the content of your obsessions – they’ve heard it before!
+With effective treatment, you can regain control over your life.That’s why it’s important to discuss your experience with a therapist that specializes in treating OCD.
+It is highly unlikely that an OCD specialist will even be surprised by the content of your obsessions – they’ve likely heard it before!